Founder and President

 Director of Development

 Joel graduated from Yale University in 2017, where he studied Molecular Cellular Developmental Biology.
 As an undergrad, he served as Vice President of the Yale Leadership Institute and worked at the Urban Institute, Howard University Hospital in orthopedic surgery, and ASDAN China as a Director for the World Youth Economic Forum.
-He is currently pursuing a Masters in Medical Science at Boston University and will enter medical school in 2019 as an MD/MBA candidate.
-He is passionate about civic leadership, volunteering, and healthcare policy.
+He received a Masters in Medical Science from Boston University and entered medical school in 2019 as an MD/MBA candidate at the Washington State University.
+He is passionate about civic leadership, volunteering, and healthcare policy and justice.

 Molly is a rising junior at Wheaton College in Massachusetts pursuing a double major in Women's and Gender Studies and Psychology.
 On campus, she is a leader in the college LGBTQ organization and the spoken word poetry club.
-Molly is currently interning at the Philadelphia Mayor's Office of LGBT Affairs.
+Molly has served as an intern at the Philadelphia Mayor's Office of LGBT Affairs.
 After graduation, she plans to pursue psychological research or political advocacy surrounding the LGBTQ community.

 Adam is a senior at Yale University where he studies Political Science and Education.
 At Yale, Adam was the Executive Director of the Yale International Relations Association and conducts research on engendering positive attitudes toward refugees.
 He also works in the Undergraduate Admissions Office as a Recruitment Coordinator.
 After graduating, Adam will relocate to Denver, where he will teach high school English and later pursue a graduate degree in education policy.
 He enjoys hiking, skiing, and exploring new restaurants and coffee shops.